blizzt44/DuckieTownROS/duckhandeling.md

   ```bash
   logout
   ```
+You do not have to be on a Linux computer to do this.
+Just be on the same network as the bots and run the commands in e.g Windows PowerShell

 ## Fleet discover
 You need to be on the same network for this to work and if you are on a hotspot have it running before the bots are started.